Postgraduate Course: Advanced Theory in Science and Technology Studies (PGSP11371)

-- Students will have a comprehensive understanding of the Strong Programme in the sociology of scientific knowledge, including key concepts such as underdetermination, symmetry, and finitism.
+- Students will have a comprehensive understanding of the Strong Programme in the sociology of scientific knowledge, including key concepts such as the rationalism-relativism debate, symmetry, and finitism.
 Students will also understand how Actor-Network Theory criticises these ideas and posits alternative theoretical tools.

-- Students will comprehend the Performative Theory of Social Insitutions, and most importantly, Barry Barnes' notion of 'bootstrapped induction.
+- Students will comprehend the Performative Theory of Social Institutions, and most importantly, Barry Barnes' notion of 'bootstrapped induction.

 - Students will consider theories and methodologies currently underemployed in science and technology studies but of possible use.
 These include historiography and certain varieties of ethics.

-- Students will have developed their abilities to convey complex ideas through written and oral means (particularly through weekly written responses, seminar discussions, and essay-writting).
+- Students will have developed their abilities to convey complex ideas through written and oral means (particularly through weekly written responses, seminar discussions, and essay-writing).